3threes3/OOP/README.md

-# OOP
+# OOP - DAW 1

-Class exercises about OOP
+First year exercises from DAW.
+Looking into objects, hierarchy, interfaces...
+All in Java.